OahuWasteOrganizer2018/oahuwasteorganizer2018.github.io/index.md

 ## About
 Currently, trash audits across UH campuses have a very primitive way of storing and calculating data.
 It consists of a single piece of paper and one very hard working individual.
 One representative is in search of a more streamlined solution of storing the data.

 Our solution to this problem is to create a user-friendly web application that utilizes intuitive design to streamline data input and visualization.
 In other words, make trash data more pretty!
+In this way, the need for physical pencil and paper is eliminated, relieving the stress of getting a physical copy dirty and converting the copy manually into charts and graphs.
+This is a quick and sustainable solution that makes a tedious job easy.

 Our final project consists of members Alton Lee, Emily Pang, and Jake Weber.
 Our project is inspired by our HACC team consisting of Leighton Villanueva, Alton Lee, Emily Pang, Jake Weber, Nicholas Lum, Ethan Chow, Jordan Ooka, Cristian Aspacio, and Ty Uehara.